 1. Create routines

-Set schedules for your daily tasks and stick to them.
-A seemingly small achievement like having lunch on time is comforting for your brain.
-And having a clear overview of what’s going to happen and when in a day makes you feel more organized and calm.
-You can also make a daily list of tasks and check them off as you go.
-For this purpose, we recommend Loop Habit Tracker app for Android or Productive – Habit Tracker app for iOS.
+Set schedules for your daily tasks and try to stick to them.
+A seemingly small achievement, like having lunch on time, is comforting for your brain.
+And thanks to a clear overview of what will happen during the day and when you will feel better organized and calmer.
+You can also create a daily to-do list and check them off as you go.
+For this purpose, we recommend the Loop Habit Tracker app for Android or the Productive – Habit Tracker app for iOS.

 2. Take breaks

-As a part of your routine, don’t forget to take your regular break.
+As part of your routine, don’t forget to take a regular break.
 It is the most effective thing to do to immediately get rid of the pressure.
-Do something that will make you stop thinking about what have you been doing for the past hours, something that you enjoy.
+Do something that will make you stop thinking about what you have been doing for the past hours, something that you enjoy.
 Go out, listen to your favourite podcast.
-In the time of stress, your memory isn’t as effective, so it is important to give your brain the time to refocus.
+In times of stress, your memory is not as effective, so it is important to give your brain time to refocus.

 3. Reduce multi-tasking

-Your brain can only take so many tasks.
-Every time the brain starts to focus on a new task, it has to recalibrate.
-If you overwhelm yourself with joggling between too many tasks, your brain will get tired easily.
-In fact, only going from the computer screen to the phone or from the current task to quickly checking an email, it puts an extra strain on your brain that needs to refocus each time.
-The best thing from a point of mental well-being and productivity is to focus on one thing until you can check it off, or save it to finish later.
-Also make sure that your diet is rich in nutrients that support brain function, such as B-vitamins and essential fatty acids.
+Your brain can only handle so many tasks.
+Each time the brain begins to focus on a new task, it must recalibrate.
+If you get overwhelmed by too many tasks, your brain will easily get tired.
+Just moving from the computer screen to the phone or from the current task to quickly checking email, puts an additional burden on your brain which has to refocus every time you do that.
+The best thing from a point of mental well-being and productivity is to focus on one thing until you can check it off, or save it for later.

 Protective and damaging effects of stress mediators: central role of the brain (nih.gov)